ckeditor/ckeditor5/docs/updating/new-installation-methods/migration-to-new-installation-methods.md

 category: nim-migration
 order: 10
 menu-title: Migrating to new installation methods
-meta-title: Migration guide to the new installation methods
+meta-title: Migrating to new installation methods
 meta-description: Learn how to upgrade your CKEditor 5 project to the new installation methods.
 ---